Chapter 8 BWV 147 Herz und Mund und Tat und Leben

 It begins with warm, encompassing major chords and a rhythmically measured melodic line suggesting trust and devotion, all entirely appropriate for the Virgin’s thoughts.
 The feeling intensifies (bars 7-8) as reference is made to the miracles He has performed for Her; a more marked melodic line and a striking cadence in a minor key are emphasised by the upper strings.
 Similarly in bars 10-11, harmonic and string movement underline a strident vocal declamation of the mention of Satan and sin.
 And the harshness of judgement is clearly communicated in the penultimate line with the contrary movement; voice and chromatic bass lines are set against reinforcing quavers in the upper strings.

 It is often the recitatives which people come to last in the cantatas, preferring the more immediate appeal of the aria and choruses.
 However, a few minutes close observance of the subtleties of this particular movement will equip listeners to note and enjoy the immense range and ingenious use of expressive techniques that Bach calls upon.
-This is a topic to which we shall return, particularly when considering ‘hybrid’ recitatives from the great second cycle.
+This is a topic to which we shall often return, particularly when considering ‘hybrid’ recitatives from the great second cycle.

 The first aria is for the alto, traditional voice of the spiritual, here paired with an obbligato oboe d ‘amore.
 The darker, richer sounds of both voice and instrument lend a quality of seriousness and assurance to a text which offers little in the way of overt imagery----be not ashamed to acknowledge your Saviour since he who denies Him on earth shall himself be denied when He comes in glory.
 A marked feature of the aria is the line of quaver melody with which the oboe encompasses the voice.
 No doubt Bach derived this from an image in the text but it is too indefinite to identify with clarity.
 Is it Christ’s clouds of glory?
 Or a metaphysical suggestion of the act of shrinking----scheut----away from His calling?
 We cannot, of course be sure.
 Nevertheless, the use of the image of ‘shrinking away’ is an interesting one and was very probably the starting point of Bach’s musical invention.
 Dürr (p 675) makes the perceptive observation that the melodic structure of parts of the aria is formed from an alternation of a one-bar figure (formed from three crotchets) with another of two bars (the same shape but using notes of double length).
 The first emerges from bars 1-2 and the second from bars 2-3.